 - Full-time 12-month Administrators will receive 20 days of vacation time per school year. - Full-time 12-month support staff will receive vacation at the following rates based on years of service.
-If an employee is employed after July 1, vacation time is awarded on a prorated basis. - \circ 0 10 years of service = 10 days paid vacation per year. - \circ 10 15 years of service = 15 days paid vacation per year. - 15 years or more of service = 20 days paid vacation per year. - Full-time 11-month support staff will receive vacation at the following rates based on years of service. - \circ 10 15 years of service = 5 days paid vacation per year. - 15 years or more of service = 8 days paid vacation per year. - Full-time 10-month support staff will receive vacation at the following rates based on years of service. - 10 or more years of service = 3 days paid vacation per year. - 10-month and 11-month support staff must be employed in the District for 10 or more years to be eligible for any paid vacation. - Support staff are not permitted to accumulate unused vacation days.
+If an employee is employed after July 1, vacation time is awarded on a prorated basis. - \circ 0 10 years of service = 10 days paid vacation per year. - \circ 10 15 years of service = 15 days paid vacation per year. - o 15 years or more of service = 20 days paid vacation per year. - Full-time 11-month support staff will receive vacation at the following rates based on years of service. - \circ 10 15 years of service = 5 days paid vacation per year. - o 15 years or more of service = 8 days paid vacation per year. - Full-time 10-month support staff will receive vacation at the following rates based on years of service. - o 10 or more years of service = 3 days paid vacation per year. - 10-month and 11-month support staff must be employed in the District for 10 or more years to be eligible for any paid vacation. - Support staff are not permitted to accumulate unused vacation days.
 At the end of the 2020-2021 school year and annually thereafter, support staff will be paid \$35/day for any unused vacation days.
 This payout will not be available to support staff who are not employed through the end of the school year or do not leave the District in good standing.

-Unless the administrator and Superintendent provide other directives related to timeliness, requests for vacation time must be submitted to the building administrator and Superintendent at least 5 days prior to the date of the anticipated vacation and are subject to approval based on the needs of the

-District and the timing/duration of the requested vacation.
+Unless the administrator and Superintendent provide other directives related to timeliness, requests for vacation time must be submitted to the building administrator and Superintendent at least 5 days prior to the date of the anticipated vacation and are subject to approval based on the needs of the District and the timing/duration of the requested vacation.
 Vacation cannot be applied to the period of leave an employee receives Workers' Compensation benefits for time off due to work-related injuries/illnesses.

 Bereavement Leave: An employee is entitled to 3 days of paid leave upon the death of a member of the employee's immediate family.
+Employee's immediate family includes an employee's spouse, domestic partner, parents, spouse's parents, children, children's spouses, grandparents, grandchildren, siblings, any other family member residing with the employee, and any other individual over whom the employee is a legal guardian.
 If not a member of the employee's immediate family, staff may use PTO.
 The District may request verification of the need for bereavement leave.